hoangvvo/benzene/docs/persisted/README.md

 The nature of GraphQL allows the client to send any GraphQL query it wants.
 This can be bad because a malicious actor may send a complex query to DDOS the server.

-A workaround is that the server rejects any arbitrary `query` and instead only allows known persisted queries.
+Beside using tools like GraphQL cost or depth calculator, a workaround is to reject any arbitrary `query` and instead only allow known persisted queries.

 ```js
 const queryMap = {